ThinkParQ/beegfs-csi-driver/docs/developer-docs.md

 ```

 ## Developer Kubernetes Deployment
-Copy deploy/k8s/dev/kustomization-template.yaml to deploy/k8s/dev/kustomization.yaml
+Create a new overlay by copying */deploy/k8s/overlays/default-dev/* to
-and edit it as necessary. deploy/k8s/dev/kustomization.yaml is .gitignored, so your
+*/deploy/k8s/overlays/dev/* (for example) and edit it as necessary.
+All new
+directories in */deploy/k8s/overlays/* are .gitignored, so your
 local changes won't be (and shouldn't be) included in Git commits.
 For example:
-* Change images\[beegfs-csi-driver\].newTag to whatever tag you are building and
+* Change `images\[beegfs-csi-driver\].newTag` to whatever tag you are building
-  pushing.
+  and pushing.
-* Change images\[].newName to include whatever repo you can pull from.
+* Change `images\[].newName` to include whatever repo you can pull from.
-* Change namespace to whatever makes sense.
+* Change `namespace` to whatever makes sense.

 You can also download/install kustomize and use "kustomize set ..." commands
 either from the command line or in a script to modify your deployment as